This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 From Inverness, it's just a short journey down to Aviemore.
 This is the main town in the Cairngorm Mountain Range and the base for the Strathspey Steam Railway.

-The steam trains all depart from platform 3 at Aviemore, heading to Boat of Garten and on to Broomhill.
-Make sure you get off the train at Broomhill, there are photo opportunities with the scenery and you can walk up to the locomotive to meet the driver and fireman and perhaps get some photos on the footplate.
+The steam train departs from platform 3 at Aviemore, heading to Boat of Garten and on to Broomhill.
+Make sure you get off the train at Broomhill, as there are incredible photo opportunities due to the surrounding scenery.
+You can walk up to the locomotive to meet the driver and fireman and perhaps get some photos on the footplate.

-At the moment (mid-2020) the Cairngorm Mountain Railway is out of service for long term maintenance.
+At the time of writing (2020) the Cairngorm Mountain Railway is out of service for long-term maintenance.
 Hopefully, it will be back up and running soon - it offers by far the easiest route to climb a Munro.